Monetization

 How margin should be chosen

-The article does not treat margin as a fixed percentage for every API.
-It links margin to strategy, customer value, competition and market conditions.
+The book does not treat margin as a fixed percentage for every API.
+It links margin to strategy, customer value, competition and demand elasticity.

 5–10%